 Capitol College offers all graduate degrees and certificates entirely online.
-In addition, 3rd and 4th year courses leading to a BS in Business Administration.
-Information Assurance, or Management of Information Technology are available online for undergraduate degree completion ata-distance.
-Students enrolled in Capitol's online programs meet in virtual classrooms. allowing them to complete courses from a distance.
-The curricula are supported by a web-based application that enables live delivery of interactive classes, and a course management system for the delivery of course materials. homework and discussion threads.

-Online students participate in real-time class sessions each term or semester.
-Live audio lectures are transmitted over the Internet using Voice over Internet Protocol (VoIP).
-During the live lectures, students view lecture slides while listening to their professor speak in real-time.
+In addition, undergraduate third and fourth year courses leading to a BS in Business Administration, Information Assurance, or Management of Information Technology are available online for degree completion at-adistance.
+Students enrolled in Capitol's online programs meet in virtual classrooms using a web-based application that delivers interactive live classes.
+In addition, a course management system provides course materials, homework, grades, and discussion threads.
+Online students participate in real-time class sessions once or twice a week.
+During the live lectures, students view lecture slides while listening to professors and other students speaking in real-time.
 Student interactivity is encouraged and is made possible through chat and audio discussions.
-Similar to a traditional classroom, students can raise their hands using interface icons, and ask questions using a PC microphone or headset.
-Outside of the live classroom, the knowledge exchange continues as students download and view asynchronous course material, transmit homework assignments, post to discussion boards and collaborate with other classmates.

-A typical online course consists of 16 class sessions, alternating between synchronous ("live") lectures and asynchronous sessions.
-The asynchronous sessions supplement topics discussed during the live lecture.
+Similar to a traditional classroom, students can raise their hands using interface icons and ask questions using their microphones or by chatting.
+Outside of the live classroom, the knowledge exchange continues as students download and view course material, transmit homework assignments, post to discussion boards and collaborate with other class mates.
+A typical online course consists of 16 class sessions, alternating between synchronous("live") lectures and asynchronous sessions.
+Asynchronous sessions can be recorded lectures or assignments that supplement topics discussed during the live lecture.